 I studied Neuroscience & Behavior and Economics at Wesleyan University, where I also worked as an admissions tour guide, a writing tutor, a fitness instructor, wrote opinion-editorials for the student newspaper, ran a ride-share service called FRUBER (Fred-Uber), and served as the coordinator of Wesleyan’s Hunger and Homelessness Program.

-He has previously conducted research on the effects of a high-fat diet on risk-preference in rodents, the components that forge healthy communities, and the use of techniques from behavioral economics to increase up-take of health insurance.
+I previously conducted research on the components that forge healthy communities among humans, the use of psychotherapy in reducing adolescent substance use and violent behavior, and the adaption of techniques from behavioral economics to increase up-take of health insurance.

-Fred ultimately aims to play an active role in health care and education policy and craft solutions to reach social equity in the United States.
-He is most interested in translating findings from social and behavioral science into effective public policies that mitigate disparities in health and education, and promote economic redistributive justice.
+I aim to play an active role in health care and education policy and craft solutions to reach social equity in the United States.
+I am most interested in translating findings from social and behavioral science into effective public policies and clinical interventions that mitigate health disparities, particularly those that are based on geographic stratification.